mienaikoe/ziyu/Lore/Plot.md

 Is a character that starts out bored with life and becomes obsessed with sense of duty and heroism, to a fault.
 He is torn between Lif and Mel.

-# Theme
+# Themes
-Is the tragedy of the commons inevitable?
+- Is the tragedy of the commons inevitable?
 Can people unite in foregoing their own benefits for the greater benefit of all?
+- How important is family vs state?
+Should a politician always hold state first, or is there something to be said about fostering a strong family that can save you when the state turns against you?
+- Can AI be evil?
+Can logic be evil?
+At the very least, can it be too sure of itself?

 # Main Plot Point